Command Line Arguments

 For example, --override-version first-package=1.0.0 --override-version second-package=2.0.0

-will set the version of first-package
+will set the version of first-package to 1.0.0 and second-package to 2.0.0,

 producing an error if either of those packages isn’t configured.